Chart Color Schemes

 An assessment of population growth drivers in Netherby reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years beyond 2032, South Australian Government's Regional/LGA projections by age category from 2023 are adopted with adjustments made through weighted aggregation from LGA to SA2 levels.
-Future trends indicate lower quartile growth for Netherby (SA), with an expected increase of 64 persons by 2041, reflecting a total rise of 5.2% over the 17-year period.
+AreaSearch employs projections based on ABS/Geoscience Australia data for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered and years beyond 2032, SA State Government's Regional/LGA projections by age category are used, adjusted through weighted aggregation from LGA to SA2 levels.
+Future population trends suggest lower quartile growth for statistical areas analysed by AreaSearch.
+By 2041, the suburb of Netherby (SA) is projected to expand by 66 persons, reflecting a total increase of approximately 5.2% over the 17-year period.

 Frequently Asked Questions - Population